 - working with a colleague to develop, implement and evaluate a neighbourhood change project (using Theory of Change methodology) with all sectors and stakeholders for the Grahame Park area of Barnet

 - supporting Big Local areas around a range of projects, including being a Rep, assessor, facilitating learning events, plan-writing for areas, research in areas and offering capacity-building support.

-Wendy led on community development for Sure Start High Cross in Haringey as a substantial and long term piece of consultancy work.
-Within this work she worked with communities to develop inclusion projects for refugees and asylum seekers.
-Wendy has also worked as a community engagement consultant for the ‘Healthy Borough Programme’ in Tower Hamlets addressing the environmental aspects that lead to people not maintaining a healthy weight.
-Her work there has included managing the roll out of a grant programme for the third sector and developing and implementing a community engagement strategy for the programme.
+Wendy has also worked as a community engagement consultant for the ‘Healthy Borough Programme’ in Tower Hamlets, addressing the environmental aspects that lead to people not maintaining a healthy weight.
+Her work there has included managing the roll-out of a grant programme for the third sector and developing and implementing a community-engagement strategy for the programme.

 Wendy has research and analytical skills supporting her role in community development.
 She has experience in developing tools to support her work and engage with the community.
 She has strong networking skills and the ability to access relevant information.